hashicorp/terraform/website/docs/language/resources/behavior.html.md

 ---
 layout: "language"
 page_title: "Resource Behavior - Configuration Language"
-description: |-
-  How Terraform uses resource blocks to create infrastructure objects as well as details about resource attributes and dependencies.
+description: "Learn how Terraform uses resource blocks to create infrastructure objects.
+Also learn about resource dependencies and how to access resource attributes."
 ---

 # Resource Behavior